In the video above, the Elmhurst Choral Union is performing the iconic portion of Beethoven’s 9th Symphony with the Salt Creek Chamber Orchestra.

-Elmhurst Choral Union has been based at Elmhurst College since 1952.
+Elmhurst Choral Union has been singing since 1952.

-Originally established as a student and faculty ensemble, ECU expanded to include singers from the community in 1961, when we merged with a pre-existing choir run by Elmhurst Park District.
+Originally established as a student and faculty ensemble at Elmhurst University (then known as Elmhurst College), in 1961 ECU expanded to include singers from the community when we merged with a pre-existing choir run by Elmhurst Park District.

 Elmhurst Choral Union continues to welcome skilled singers of all ages, including student singers.
-Elmhurst College students may earn credit while singing with us.
+Elmhurst University students may earn credit while singing with us.

-ECU has collaborated with several local ensembles over the years, including Elmhurst Symphony, Spirito!
-Singers, and DuPage Symphony.
+ECU has collaborated with several local ensembles over the years, including Illinois Philharmonic, Elmhurst Symphony, Spirito!
+Singers, Salt Creek Chamber Orchestra, and DuPage Symphony.

 Elmhurst Choral Union became an auditioned ensemble in 1998.
 In 2001, ECU incorporated as a not-for-profit.

-Our annual Medley of Melodies concert was created to give our singers a chance to shine in solos and small ensembles.
+Our annual Medley of Melodies concert was created for our singers to shine in solos and small ensembles.
 Medley of Melodies takes free-will donations, making the music accessible to everyone.

-In 2015, we launched Elmhurst Choral Union Chamber Singers, a smaller, a cappella ensemble, to spread music throughout the community.
+In 2015, we launched Elmhurst Choral Union Chamber Singers, a smaller ensemble to spread music throughout the community.
 Other community initiatives include participation in Elmhurst Garden Walk and concert-connected food drives for Elmhurst-Yorkfield Food Pantry.

 In 2016, Scott Uddenberg became the fifth conductor in Elmhurst Choral Union history.